dtries/News-Scraper/README.md

 # News-Scraper
-A Headline Grabbing and Commenting App - Discover the Latest Cutting Edge Science News
+A Headline Grabbing and Commenting App - Discover the Latest Cutting Edge Science News!

 Scrapes news items from the [Science Magazine](sciencemag.org) website for the American Association for the Advancement of Science - publishers of the top tier journal *Science*.